When will Paula Vennells give evidence to the Post Office inquiry?

 What has happened to Paula Vennells?

-In February, Vennells forfeited her CBE following the fallout of the Horizon IT scandal which led to the wrongful prosecution of hundreds of subpostmasters.
+In February, Vennells forfeited her CBE following the fallout over the Horizon IT scandal which led to the wrongful prosecution of hundreds of subpostmasters.

 She announced she would hand back her CBE in January.
-Pressure to do so - including a petition signed by 1.2 million people - intensified after the ITV drama brought the widespread miscarriage of justice back into the spotlight.
+Pressure to do so – including a petition signed by 1.2 million people – intensified after an ITV drama, Mr Bates vs The Post Office, brought the widespread miscarriage of justice back into the spotlight.

 Vennells is an ordained Anglican priest in the Church of England.
 In February, the Archbishop of Canterbury said more questions should have been asked about the involvement of Vennells in the church.